fionafibration/py-rolldice/README.md

-# py-dice-roll
+# py-rolldice
 A python module for parsing string representation (aka Dice Notation) of dice rolls and rolling said dice.

 ## Usage:
-To use py-dice-roll, you need to have the extended regex library installed.
-To do this, go into your command prompt and type:
+Usage is very simple.
+Simply install py-rolldice with:
 ```
-python -m pip install regex
+python -m pip install py-rolldice
 ```
-Now you can use py-dice-roll in your project.
-Simply put the rolldice.py file in the same folder as your main project.
  Then import it as usual and run the roll_dice function:
 ```
 import rolldice
 result, explanation = rolldice.roll_dice('12d6 + 10')